rumenmitov/microeconomics-notes/pages/Models.md

 	- ![image.png](../assets/image_1695030078850_0.png)
 	- ![image.png](../assets/image_1695030134372_0.png)
 	- #+BEGIN_PINNED
-	  **Comparative advantage** is when the opportunity cost of producing a good is lower for one party than it is for the other.
+	  **Comparative advantage** is when the opportunity cost of producing a good is lower for one party than it is for the other (i.e. when one party is *more efficient* than the other).
 	  #+END_PINNED
 	- #+BEGIN_PINNED
-	  **Absolute advantage** is when one party can produce a bigger quantity of goods than the other.
+	  **Absolute advantage** is when one party can produce a bigger quantity of goods than the other (i.e. when one party is *better* than the other).
 	  #+END_PINNED
 	- Trade is generally beneficial for both parties.
 		- Ethical issues (e.g. labor laws and environmental concerns) can impact trade relations